f5devcentral/ForcesFor/docs/class1/exercise2.rst

 |intro009|

-* Within next Exercise - Exercise Number 3 - we want to deploy a security policy which will be compliant for OWASP Top 10 2021 compliant.
+* Within next Exercise - Exercise Number 3 - we want to deploy a security policy which will be more [not fully] OWASP Top 10 2021 compliant.
 For that, please delete the current deployment on BIG-IP with help of GitLab.
 * Remember the different Modes available when you issue a Pipeline

 |intro005|